 Titan Medical Provides Corporate Update

-/EIN News/ -- TORONTO, Feb.
-08, 2023 (GLOBE NEWSWIRE) -- Titan Medical Inc. (the “Company” or “Titan”) (Nasdaq: TMDI; TSX: TMD) today provided an update on the previously announced review and evaluation of strategic alternatives.
+TORONTO, Feb.
+08, 2023 (GLOBE NEWSWIRE) -- Titan Medical Inc. (the "Company" or "Titan") TMDITMD today provided an update on the previously announced review and evaluation of strategic alternatives.

 As previously disclosed on November 30, 2022, Titan's Board of Directors determined that it was in the best interests of the Company and its stakeholders to undertake a review and evaluation of strategic alternatives and engaged Raymond James as the Company's financial advisor.